The Human Truth Foundation

 q=198.

 Paraguay does relatively well in ensuring human rights and freedom, compared to many other countries.
-Paraguay does the second-best when it comes to its nominal commitment to Human Rights19.
-It does better than average when it comes to commentary in Human Rights Watch reports20, supporting personal, civil & economic freedoms21 (but high for The Americas), LGBT equality22 (but bad for The Americas), supporting press freedom23 and in its average Freedom in the World rating (but high for The Americas).
+Paraguay does the second-best when it comes to its nominal commitment to Human Rights20.
+It does better than average when it comes to commentary in Human Rights Watch reports21, LGBT equality in the 2020s22, supporting press freedom23 and in its average Freedom in the World rating (but bad for The Americas).
 But, things still need to improve in Paraguay.
 Paraguay does worse than average in its success in fighting anti-semitic prejudice24, combatting modern slavery25, opposing gender inequality26 and in freethought27.
 Human Rights in Paraguay are under sustained attack from Catholic lobby groups and traditionalist Christians supported by US Conservative Christians.
 In particular, they are succeeding in preventing women's rights, and have reversed some movements towards LGBT tolerance28.

 For tables, charts and commentary, see: